psanders/fonos101/README.md

 # Programmable Telecommunications in the Cloud without Twilio

-This is an introduction with the basics of Programmable Telecommunications in Cloud.
-I created this repo in support of the annual conference [Hacking with the Homies](https://github.com/detroitblacktech/hwthdc2020).
+This is an introduction to the basics of Programmable Telecommunications in the Cloud.
+I created this repo as part of the annual conference [Hacking with the Homies](https://github.com/detroitblacktech/hwthdc2020).

-In this repo, I will not discuss installing a Fonos deployment because it is impractical for the event.
-Instead, you can request access to SaaS edition of Fonos at [Fonoster.com](http://fonoster.com/).
+I will not discuss installing a Fonos deployment in this repo because it is impractical for the event.
+Instead, you can request access to the SaaS edition of Fonos at [Fonoster.com](http://fonoster.com/).

 ## Requirements